Wildcat95/Hash-Checker/Readme.txt

+HASH CHECKER for Linux or Windows

 **Readme**

-This program has two main functions:
+This program has two main functions, each of with are independent from one another.

    1st function: 'Select a file from your system to create hashes:'